Title 19 | Chapter 4 | Subchapter 9

 Executive Order 10-14 governs the use of motor vehicles owned or leased by Executive Branch agencies, board or commissions.
 The order provides for three (3) types of use of State vehicles for Executive Branch agencies, board and commissions.
 Use of State vehicles by individuals that are in Regular Travel Status and or Public Health, Safety and Welfare status do not have personal use of vehicle reporting responsibilities.
 Individuals that commute from their residence to an office location daily in a State vehicle are subject to reporting the taxable event to their agency head for tax reporting purposes.

 Note: Personal use of a state vehicle is commuting to and from a residence by a state employee.
 Any other use of the vehicle must be de minimis as defined by the IRS during the commute to and from work.

 Personal use of a state vehicle is considered a taxable benefit.
 IRS Publication 15b details the various methods of determining the value of the benefit for tax reporting purposes.
 The valuation rules are different for elected officials, highly compensated employees and those employees not elected or highly compensated.
 The responsible administrative head of each agency or elected official shall ensure that the Payroll Unit of their respective office, agency, department or institution performs proper reporting for taxable use of state-owned vehicles.

-State employees whose compensation is less than the Federal Government Executive Level V compensation will use the"Commuter Rule" for calculating their taxable benefit for the use of the State vehicle.
-The calculated benefit amount would be reduced by any reimbursements made under the provisions of ACA 19-4-903 (b) (2) (B).
-If the amount reimbursed to the State exceeds $3.00 per day, no reporting for tax purposes is required.
+State employees whose compensation is less than the Federal Government Executive Level V compensation will use the “Commuter Rule” for calculating their taxable benefit for the use of the State vehicle.

 R4-19-4-903 Reimbursable Use of State Vehicle